pycr/pythongrid/README.md

 **[Quick Demo](https://demo.pythongrid.com/)**

-pythonGrid is an easy way to create a fully working datagrid for Python Flask web framework that connects to a MySql/MariaDB database.
+pythonGrid is an easy way to create a fully working datagrid for Python web framework that connects to a MySql/MariaDB database.
+Currently only [Flask](https://palletsprojects.com/p/flask/) framework is supported.
+More frameworks support are coming.

 ## Requirements

 * Python 3.6 (3.7, 3.8 support coming up)
-* Flask
+* Flask (More frameworks support coming)
 * PyMysql

 ## Quick Start